Jolyne Cujoh: In Stone Ocean

-As Emporio finally kills Pucci after the latter stops completely resetting the universe to kill Emporio, a new universe is created where Pucci doesn't exist.
-Emporio meets the new versions of his friends, including Jolyne, now named Irene (アイリン, Airin), who is considering getting engaged to Anasui's counterpart, Annakiss, and asks her universe's version of Jotaro for his approval.
+Pucci halts time’s acceleration before completing the cycle in order to kill Emporio but is ultimately killed by the boy, who was given Weather Report’s Stand DISC prior to this by Jolyne herself, despite Pucci activating Made in Heaven once more.
+As a result, a new universe is created.
+Emporio meets the reincarnations of his friends, including Jolyne, now named Irene (アイリン, Airin), who is considering getting engaged to Anasui's reincarnation, Anakiss, and goes to her father, the reincarnation of Jotaro, to ask his approval.

 In other media

-Jolyne appears as a playable character for JoJo's Bizarre Adventure: All Star Battle, its remake JoJo's Bizarre Adventure: All Star Battle R, JoJo's Bizarre Adventure: Eyes of Heaven and JoJo's Bizarre Adventure: Last Survivor.
+Jolyne also stars in Araki's one-shot manga "Jolyne, Fly High with Gucci", which was published in the February 2013 issue of the women's fashion magazine Spur as part of a collaboration with the Italian fashion brand Gucci.
+She appears as a playable character in the video games JoJo's Bizarre Adventure: All Star Battle, its remake JoJo's Bizarre Adventure: All Star Battle R, JoJo's Bizarre Adventure: Eyes of Heaven and JoJo's Bizarre Adventure: Last Survivor.
 Jolyne is one of the playable characters of Monster Strike with a limited starter pack with her and Jotaro as one character from July 15 to August 2, 2022 and Puzzle & Dragons in collaborations of the anime and the game's 10th anniversaries from December 26, 2022 to January 9, 2023.